Paul Wellstone: Airplane crash

 The day after the crash, FAA pilots tested the VOR.
 The inspection pilots reported to the NTSB that when they flew the approach without their automatic pilot engaged, the VOR repeatedly brought them about a mile south of the airport.
 In one written statement an FAA pilot told the NTSB that the signal guided him 1 to 2 miles left or south of the runway.
 That's the same direction Wellstone's plane was heading when it crashed.

 The Paul Wellstone Memorial and Historic Site near Eveleth, Minnesota.

-Other pilots at the charter company told NTSB that pilot Richard Conry and first officer (co-pilot) Michael Guess had both displayed below-average flying skills.
+Other pilots at the charter company raised questions about the pilots.
+They told the NTSB that pilot Richard Conry and first officer (co-pilot) Michael Guess had both displayed below-average flying skills.
 Conry had a well-known tendency to allow copilots to take over all aircraft functions as if they were the sole pilot.
 After the crash, three copilots told of occasions on which they had to take control of the aircraft away from Conry.
 After one of those incidents, three days before the crash, the copilot (not Guess) had urged Conry to retire.
-In a post-accident interview, Conry's longtime friend and fellow aviator Timothy Cooney said that he had last spoken to Conry in June 2001 and had expressed concerns about difficulties he had flying King Airs as late as April of that year, 18 months before the crash.
-Significant discrepancies were also found in the captain's flight logs in the course of the post-accident investigation, indicating he had probably greatly exaggerated his flying experience, most of which had been accrued before a 9–10 year hiatus from flying due to a fraud conviction and poor eyesight.
-He underwent LASIK surgery, but it had improved his vision to only 20/50 or 20/30.
+In a post-accident interview, Conry's longtime friend and fellow aviator Timothy Cooney said that he had last spoken to Conry in June 2001 and had expressed concern about difficulties he had flying King Airs as late as April of that year, 18 months before the crash.

+Significant discrepancies were also found in the captain's flight logs in the course of the post-accident investigation, indicating that he might have greatly exaggerated his flying experience.
+Most of it had been accrued before a 9- to 10-year hiatus from flying due to a fraud conviction and poor eyesight.
+Conry underwent LASIK surgery, but it had improved his vision to only 20/50 or 20/30.
 FAA regulations required Conry to wear corrective lenses, but his wife and Cooney said Conry did not do so after the surgery.
 The coroner who examined his body was unable to determine whether Conry was wearing contact lenses at the time of the crash.

 Coworkers described Guess as having had to be consistently reminded to keep his hand on the throttle and maintain airspeed during approaches.
-He had two previous piloting jobs, one with Skydive Hutchinson as a pilot (1988–1989), and another with Northwest Airlines as a trainee instructor (1999), and was dismissed from both for lack of ability.
+He had two previous piloting jobs, one with Skydive Hutchinson as a pilot (1988–1989), and another with Northwest Airlines as a trainee instructor (1999).
+He was dismissed from both for poor performance.
 Conry's widow told the NTSB that her husband told her "the other pilots thought Guess was not a good pilot".